Footballer on target with new hair salon in Norwich

 After months of planning and searching for the right premises the stylish new salon has opened to its first customers and offers both women’s and men’s hairdressing as well as an eyelash bar.

-The world of blow-dries and hair styling is a far cry from football career of the 32-year-old midfielder, who joined King’s Lynn Town in 2017 from AFC Sudbury, where he scored 42 goals in 99 games, and who previously played for Chelmsford City, Leiston and Needham Market.
+The world of blow-dries and hair-styling is a far cry from the football career of the 32-year-old midfielder, who joined King’s Lynn Town in 2017 from AFC Sudbury, where he scored 42 goals in 99 games, and who previously played for Chelmsford City, Leiston and Needham Market.

 Originally from Norwich his move to King’s Lynn was a chance to return to Norfolk and the new venture is a family affair also involving his mother, Lorraine.